Search

 Latest Product

-Watch WInder Guide : What to look for and what you need to know
+Watch WInder Guide : Thinking of buying a watch winder?
+Find out what you need to know

-The key task when buying a watch winder is to match the winding requirements of the watch with the program offered by the winder.
-In other words, you need to know what the watch needs from a winder.
-Some watches require clockwise only winding / movement, some anti-clockwise only, and some alternating (between the two).
+The key task when buying a watch winder is to match the winding requirements of a watch with a program offered by the winder.
+In other words, before buying a watch winder you need to know what the watch needs from a winder so that you choose one with a program that is suitable for the watch.

-So if the watch needs clockwise winding, you need a winder with a clockwise program, if it needs anti-clockwise (or counter clockwise) winding, you need a winder with an anti-clockwise program, if it needs alternating winding, you need an alternating program, and if you have more than one watch and need to wind them with a combination of these, you need more than one winder, or a winder with more than one program.
+If the watch needs clockwise winding, you need a winder with a clockwise program, if it needs anti-clockwise (or counter clockwise) winding, you need a winder with an anti-clockwise program, if it needs alternating winding, you need an alternating program, and if you have more than one watch and need to wind them with a combination of these, you need more than one winder, or a winder with more than one program.

 Do you want the flexibility to wind watches with different requirements on the same winder?
 Some watch winders have one only program, others have four programs (usually including clockwise, anti-clockwise and alternating) and some are fully programmable.
+Four program winders will wind any automatic watch*, so are the least risk option.

 The number of turns (complete rotations of the winder) the watch needs.
 Modern watch winders are set to offer at least 650 turns per day, which will be sufficient to keep most watches wound.
 Some offer more than this, even up to four times as many turns.
 This offers the opportunity to run the winder via a timer plug for part of the day (see the section on noise below).
-You will need to ask for this information, as it is not published.

 The size of the watch and the size of the watch winder / watch pillow.
 Some larger watches cannot fit on a watch winder that takes more than one watch on the same turntable.
 Some watches are also too big / heavy for many watch winders.
 [We include the watch pillow size in all of our listings.]